zorn/mikezornek.com/content/user-testing.md

 ## The current challenge

-Right now it is much harder to run these user tests, specifically for mobile apps.
+Right now it is much harder to run these user tests.

 * People are avoiding unnecessary travel.
 * People don’t want to stand next to or talk with strangers.
 * People don’t want to handle other people’s phones.
-* Many people are not comfortable screen sharing their iPhone or Android screens.
+* Many people are unsure how to screen share or record their iPhone or Android screens.

 ## The pitch

-A developer-focused, Remote User Testing Session of your mobile app or website for $199.
+A developer-focused, Remote User Testing Session of your mobile app or website for $299.

 <p><img src="/images/zorn_square.png" class="avatar" /></p>

 Hi!
 My name is Mike Zornek, I am a developer who does both coding and user experience design work.
 I’ve been building mobile apps and websites for over 20 years.

-To help product owners perform much needed user testing I am offering a **simple**, **low cost**, and **high value** way to get some feedback about your app via a Remote User Testing Session, for **flat fee of $199**.
+To help product owners perform much needed user testing I am offering a **simple**, **low cost**, and **high value** way to get actionable feedback about your app via a Remote User Testing Session, for **flat fee of $299**.

-In addition to overcoming the technical hurdles or recording such a testing session, being a developer with interface design experience I am uniquely positioned to give you very specific and actionable ways to improve your app.
+In addition to overcoming the technical hurdles or recording such a testing session, being a developer with interface design experience I am uniquely positioned to give you very specific ways to improve your app.

 ### What you get